Thinking About Cryoablation?

-Step 9: Within 4 days of acknowledging receipt of your case or email, Dr. Holmes will review your files and send you a follow-up email with his “case impression.”
-If you do not hear from Dr. Holmes by the 5th day, please call or email the office to inquire about the delay.
-If Dr. Holmes determines your case to be eligible for cryoablation, his staff will contact you to schedule an initial appointment by telehealth, by phone, or in person if you desire to move forward with the appointment.
+Step 9: Within a week of acknowledging receipt of your case or email, Dr. Holmes's office will contact you with an initial impression of your case.
+If you do not hear from Dr. Holmes within 1 week, please call or email the office to inquire about the delay.
+If Dr. Holmes determines that you are eligible for cryoablation, his staff will contact you to schedule an initial appointment by telehealth, by phone, or in person if you desire to move forward with the appointment.

 Obtaining Your Case Review

 The purpose of Dr. Holmes’s “case impression” is to specifically evaluate your eligibility for cryoablation.
 It is NOT intended to provide general medical advice about your cancer diagnosis or eliminate the need for a breast examination.

 You will be notified if additional medical files (for example, reports, radiology images) or procedures (for example, an additional breast biopsy) are needed before determining if you are eligible for cryoablation.

 You will also be notified if your imaging studies are out-of-date and if updated studies are needed before making a determination of eligibility.
 In general, imaging studies should be no more than 3 months old.